Updated: Sep 10

 He held the same position at Stanford from 1972 to 1974 and was the head coach at Cornel from 1975 to 1976.
 His dismal 3-15 record in two years got him fired and he came back to Stanford where Bill Walsh was the head coach.
 Seifert served as the defensive backs coach from 1977 to 1979 before being hired by Walsh in 1980 who was then the 49ers head coach.
 George Seifert was coming home.

 At Last, a 49er

-When George Seifert arrived in San Francisco, the 49ers were coming off back to back 2-14 seasons and had the worst defense in the NFL.
+When George Seifert arrived in San Francisco, the 49ers were coming off back-to-back 2-14 seasons and had the worst defense in the NFL.
 They got some key pieces for their defense that year, including linebacker Keena Turner.
-Led by a young Joe Montana, the 49ers improved to 6-10 in 1980 but their defense was still a major concern.
+Led by a young Joe Montana, the 49ers improved to 6-10 in 1980 but their defense was still a significant concern.

 Seifert’s group led a terrific defense in 1981, but things really took off when the team signed defensive end Fred Dean.
 Blessed with the pressure he put on quarterbacks, Lott, Wright, Williamson and Dwight Hicks were free to intercept passes and make life a nightmare for opposing receivers.
 Dubbed “Dwight Hicks and the Hot Licks”, they put fear in quarterbacks and receivers throughout the league.

 The 49ers went 13-3 and reached the NFC Championship Game in 1981 where they faced off against the Dallas Cowboys.
 Hampered by two pass interference penalties against Ronnie Lott, the 49ers almost lost the game but were saved by “the Catch”.